Skip to Content

 Summer crops should be harvested before maturity to capture a milder taste and a crunchier vegetable.

-Winter crops can be left in the ground until required as the dormant plant causes little change to the quality or taste.
+Winter crops can be left in the ground until required, as the dormant plant causes little change in quality or taste.

 When a seed is germinated, the plant’s initial energy is channeled into growing leaves.
 The chlorophyll in the leaves produces food for the plant.